cartesi/docs/cartesi-rollups/quickstart.md

 Deployment with Sunodo is under active development
 :::

-You can use [the guide here to deploy on a test network](https://github.com/Mugen-Builders/deploy-cartesi-dapp) in the interim.
+In the interim, you can use [the guide here to deploy on a test network](https://github.com/Mugen-Builders/deploy-cartesi-dapp).